 Because of the risk and intimidation factor of not knowing where to start, most people do nothing.
 But you’re a smart ninja and what you’ll do instead is invest; either by yourself or with a little help:

 Open up a brokerage account and invest in low-fee index funds or exchange-traded funds (ETFs).

 When you’re starting out, you don’t want to make a mistake of putting all your money into one stock.
 What if something negative happens to that company and you lose all your money?
 Let’s not think about that doomsday scenario!

 Index funds and ETFs hold a collection of stocks – sometimes thousands.
 Hypothetically, if one or two companies go kaput, you’ll still be okay because the rest of the companies inside these funds are still chugging along.
 Diversification removes a big portion of risks.

 Webull is a great brokerage account with an awesome mobile app.
-I’d recommend opening an account with Webull (you’ll also get 4 free stocks for signing up and depositing at least $100).
+I’d recommend opening an account with Webull (you’ll also get 2 free stocks for signing up and depositing any amount of money).

 Webull offers a ton of commission-free ETFs to buy.
 Examples include:

 - Vanguard Value ETF (symbol: VTV) = tracks the MSCI US Prime Value Market Index, which contains 154 large and medium-sized US companies